protocol/nft-website/docs/concepts/non-fungible-tokens.md

 In the years since CryptoPunks debuted, NFTs have become a vehicle for all kinds of creative projects.
 Much of the excitement has come from artists looking to engage directly with fans and find new ways to make a living from their creations.
 This has been supported by a growing ecosystem of [NFT marketplaces](/reference/nft-marketplaces.md) that bridge the gap between the familiar web and the cryptic world of crytocurrencies, and has also resulted in millions of dollars' worth of direct payments to artists for their digital creations.

-Outside of digital art and collectibles, NFTs have found use cases in gaming, where they can represent plots of virtual land, avatars and skins for game characters, in-game items, and more.
+Outside digital art and collectibles, NFTs have found use cases in gaming, where they can represent plots of virtual land, avatars and skins for game characters, in-game items, and more.
 By putting a player's "inventory" of these items on a shared blockchain, NFT-powered games can enable new mechanics and allow players to use their custom items across multiple potential games and experiences.
 They also give players a way to buy, sell, and trade items among themselves without locking their purchases into a single company's storefront or marketplace.

 ## Looking ahead